Christoph Probst: Capture, trial and execution

-On 18 February 1943, Sophie and Hans Scholl went to the Ludwig Maximilian University to leave out flyers for the students to read.
+On 18 February 1943, Sophie and Hans Scholl went to the Ludwig-Maximilians-Universität München (LMU) to leave out flyers for the students to read.
 They were seen by Jakob Schmid, a janitor at the university who was also a Gestapo informer.
 Schmid alerted the Gestapo, who closed down the university until the Scholls could be apprehended.
 The draft of a seventh pamphlet that had been written by Christoph Probst was found in the possession of Hans Scholl at the time of his arrest by the Gestapo.
 While Sophie Scholl managed to get rid of incriminating evidence before being taken into custody, Hans attempted to destroy the draft leaflet by tearing it apart and swallowing it.
 However, the Gestapo recovered enough of it to read the contents of the leaflet.
 When pressed, Hans Scholl gave up the name of Christoph.
 As he said in his second interrogation:The piece of paper that I tore up following my arrest this morning originated with Christoph Probst.
 He resides in Innsbruck, [and is with] an air force Student Company.
 I have been friends with Probst for several years.

 One day, I suggested to him that he should put his thoughts about current events in writing for me.
 This was after New Year 1942/43 when Probst visited me in Munich.
 We talked about this possibility at that time, namely in my apartment.
 Schmorel [sic], I, and Probst have comprised a circle of friends for years now.
 Schmorel [sic] was not present at this last meeting.
 He knows nothing of this entire matter.
 With regards to political matters, I exercised influence on Probst.
 Without my influence, he undoubtedly would never have reached these conclusions.
 I have withheld this acknowledgment for so long because Probst's wife is currently confined to bed with puerperal fever following the birth of their third child.
 He told me this himself, namely the last time that we met.
 I must say that I commissioned Probst to put his thoughts in writing a while ago.
 The last time we met – at the beginning of January 1943 – he gave me the piece of paper that I tore up today.
 I must expressly note that I said nothing to Probst about using his written notes for producing leaflets.
 I similarly assume that Probst was absolutely in the dark about the actions I had undertaken...All other persons with the exception of Probst are in my opinion not guilty.On 20 February 1943, Probst went to pick up his salary before travelling to see his wife Herta and his newly born daughter, Katja.
 While in the office to collect his salary, he was apprehended by the Gestapo, who asked him to change into street clothes before taking him to prison.
 He had asked for clemency during interrogation.
 He also requested a trial for the sake of his wife and his three children, aged three and two years and four weeks old.

-Christoph Probst’s Gestapo identification photograph, 20 February 1943.
-Public domain.